 When authorized, HRV4Training can share data with the following apps and services:

-TrainingPeaks: HRV4Training can send HR and HRV data to TrainingPeaks, as explained here.
+TrainingPeaks: HRV4Training can send HR, HRV and additional parameters (notes, sleep, muscle soreness, etc. ) to TrainingPeaks, as explained here.

 SportTracks: HRV4Training can send HR and HRV data to SportTracks, as explained here.